-- various forms

-- supermarket advertising

-- grocery labels packets, cans etc.

-- medicine labels packets and bottles

-- hardware store advertising brochures

-- brochures about occupational health and safety

-- drivers licence learners' booklet

-- other brochures from the Department of Motor Transport.
+- various forms - supermarket advertising - grocery labels packets, cans etc. - medicine labels packets and bottles (you can also download these from the internet) - hardware store advertising brochures - brochures about occupational health and safety (OH&S) - OH&S signs (you can download these from the internet) - drivers licence learners' booklet - road signs (you can download these from the internet) - other brochures from the Department of Motor Transport.

 Start with a situation in which there are plenty of clues to guess what the word is, eg advertisements or labels in which there are pictures.
-For non-English speaking background students in particular you need to provide plenty of context so signs such as gents, ladies, exit etc need to be shown in photographs or illustrations.
+For non-English speaking background students in particular, you need to provide plenty of context so signs such as gents, ladies, exit etc need to be shown in photographs or illustrations.
+You can find these on the internet.